Greg Ward: Philadelphia Eagles (second stint)

-In week 3 of the 2020 season against the Cincinnati Bengals, Ward caught 8 passes for 72 yards and a touchdown in the 23-23 tie.
+In Week 3 of the 2020 season against the Cincinnati Bengals, Ward caught 8 passes for 72 yards and a touchdown in the 23-23 tie.
 In Week 13 against the Green Bay Packers, Ward caught the first career touchdown pass thrown by rookie quarterback Jalen Hurts during the 30–16 loss.
-In week 15 against the Arizona Cardinals, Ward caught 4 passes including 2 touchdowns in the 33-26 loss.
+In Week 15 against the Arizona Cardinals, Ward caught 4 passes including 2 touchdowns in the 33–26 loss.
 Ward finished the 2020 season with 53 receptions for 419 receiving yards and six receiving touchdowns in 16 games.

 Ward signed a one-year exclusive-rights free agent tender with the Eagles on March 29, 2021.
 In 2021, Ward took a reserve role in the receiving corps after the Eagles drafted DeVonta Smith.
 He ended the season with 7 catches for 95 yards and 3 touchdowns, and he was used in trick plays as a passer, ultimately completing one pass for 2 yards.

 While he initially wasn't tendered by the Eagles in the 2022 offseason, Ward signed a new one-year deal with the team on March 15.
 He was placed on injured reserve on August 30, 2022.
 He was released on September 9.
 On October 24, he was brought back to the practice squad.

+On August 29, 2023, Ward was waived by the Eagles and re-signed to the practice squad.
+He was released on November 30 and re-signed to the practice squad on December 6.
+He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

+Indianapolis Colts

+On August 14, 2024, Ward signed with the Indianapolis Colts.
+He was released on August 25.

+San Antonio Brahmas

+On November 21, 2024, Ward signed with the San Antonio Brahmas of the United Football League (UFL).